-- exploring spectral representation of the solution by eigenfunctions of \mathcal{A} , - an explicit expression of the optimal constrained control in terms of the given problem data. - the numerical issues are reduced to finding the unique root of a scalar function. - same formula applies independently of the dimension.
-No curse of dimensionality.
+- exploring spectral representation of the solution by eigenfunctions of $\mathcal{A}$ , - an explicit expression of the optimal constrained control in terms of the given problem data. - the numerical issues are reduced to finding the unique root of a scalar function. - same formula applies independently of the dimension.
 Price to pay: